Shamanism at the Inflection Point, message from Susan Mokelke, president

 Information & Support During the Coronavirus Pandemic

 In the coronavirus pandemic, humanity is facing a test unprecedented in the modern world.
 One of the most difficult things for us to deal with is uncertainty about the future.
 Fortunately, we are not alone.
 We have our shamanic community and we have the wisdom and power of the compassionate helping spirits.
 Together, we can find a path through uncertainty.
 We can support and care for each other and call upon our spirits for advice and healing.
 We can practice shamanic “selfcare” to stay strong and connected with our hearts and souls (see the entry below – Shamanic Selfcare).
 We can find ways to ethically assist others and our world through shamanic practices, particularly using shamanic journeying and other forms of shamanic divination to come up with inspired ordinary reality actions.
-More on Shamanism for Local and Global Healing and Assistance.
+More info: Shamanism for Local and Global Healing and Assistance; and Shamanism in natural or human-caused disasters.

 The Foundation is providing this Polestar column as a resource during this extraordinary time.
 Though we may not be able to meet in person, we have available to us many powerful digital tools for face-to-face interactions, practice, and healing.
 In the coming weeks, the FSS plans to offer several opportunities to attend video conferences and webinars.